CamillaOkkels/HSSL/README.md

 ## Installation

 Assuming Rust and python are installed, the rust files can be compiled as follows:
-- navigate to the HNSWhsslRust folder.
+- Navigate to the HNSWhsslRust folder.
 - In the terminal, run:

 ```bash